mindblowngaming/balldontlie-mcp/README.md

 - **get_games**

-  - Gets the list of games for the NBA, NFL or MLB
+  - Gets the list of games from one of the following leagues NBA (National Basketball Association), MLB (Major League Baseball), NFL (National Football League)
   - Inputs:
     - `league` (enum ['NBA', 'NFL', 'MLB']): The sports league to get games for
     - `dates` (string[], optional): Get games for specific dates, format: YYYY-MM-DD